dwhswenson/hyperblazer-net/_posts/2020-03-25-covid-19/2020-03-25-covid-19-experts.md

 A few more details: This all falls in the tails of the distributions, so the important question is how I constructed those tails.
 I assumed an exponential tail.
 The parameters were fixed by matching the probability density at the edge of the uppermost bin and by normalization.
+All details of this procedure, including the source code to reproduce it, are available in the `expert_reanalysis` directory at: [https://github.com/dwhswenson/covid19-data-science](https://github.com/dwhswenson/covid19-data-science)

 Caveats: As stated previously, there's no specific reason to assume that the error in death estimates is correlated to the error in estimated cases.